gitsto/tech/deploy_platform_checklist/README.md

 ## Remove existing VMs from platform

-Connect to esxi, then stop, and remove all the VMs: master, worker 1 & 2
+Connect to esxi cao1 <https://172.17.1.97/ui/#/login>, then stop, and remove all the VMs: master, worker 1 & 2

 Then,